Guide to cycling to work

 Be kind to yourself and enjoy it

-If the day you plan to ride has horrific weather, or you’re not feeling it, don’t worry.
-Just plan it again for another day.
+If it’s pouring with rain on the day you plan to ride, or you’re not feeling it, don’t worry.
+Just schedule it again for another day.
 Cycling to work should be an enjoyable part of your day and not something to feel guilty about.

 Cycle insurance

 Unfortunately, incidents do occur both on and off the bike.
-So for peace of mind, and to protect you and your cycling possessions, you may want to consider insurance.
-Cycling UK works with Yellow Jersey and Pedal Cover to offer cycling insurance for members and non-members.
+For peace of mind, and to protect you and your cycling possessions, consider insurance.
+Cycling UK works with Yellow Jersey and Pedal Cover to offer cycling insurance for members and non-members alike.